Symphony-DAS/symphony-das.github.io/index.md

 <hr>

 ## Protocol-Driven Acquisition
 Symphony is centered around protocol-driven acquisition.
 Protocols are high-level acquisition routines you write in MATLAB using the Symphony framework.
-You can write protocols with sophisticated online analysis and gap-free recording.
+You can write protocols with sophisticated online analysis and gap-free and closed-loop recording.

 ![protocol](public/images/protocol.png)